johnpapa/shopping-for-codespaces/README.md

 ## Setup

+Before presenting this demo, be sure to create your own repository from the template, following these instructions:

 1. <a target="_blank" href="https://github.com/johnpapa/shopping-for-codespaces/generate">Generate your repository in your organization, by clicking here.</a>

    > This will open in a new tab where you can fill out the name and other details